 , and any other major smartphone

 on the market.
-Upsie plans have a much lower cost compared to those from Apple and the big box stores, with similar coverage, and you can rest assured knowing that your device is insured against accidental damage.
+Upsie plans have a much lower cost compared to those from the big box stores, with similar coverage, and you can rest assured knowing that your device is insured against accidental damage.

 Learn About Smartphone Warranties: